 Didi Chuxing, China’s largest ride-hailing company, has suspended its carpooling services after a passenger was killed.
 On the face of probable stricter supervision, the number of drivers is likely to decrease and cause extended customer waiting duration.
 This unfortunate incident that took place after a similarly appalling killing by a Didi driver in May has generated public and government backlash.
 It has also paved the way for rival ride-hailing companies to undermine Didi’s dominance in the country.
-As per a Bain report, Didi Chuxing controls 90 percent of the Chinese ride-share market and makes 10 billion trips a year.
+According to a Bain report, Didi Chuxing controls 90 percent of the Chinese ride-share market and makes 10 billion daily trips.

 There is certainly room for others to serve the market, and such incidents expose an apparent weakness in Didi’s business model: aggressive expansion without adequate control of the integrity of the drivers on their platform. – Bill Russo, head of Shanghai-based consultancy Automobility Ltd.